Updated: Nov 27, 2019

 Winter offers an opportunity to turn inward, and to delve deep enough into one's essence to uncover something timely and important, that can serve as a foundation for the year to come.
 Whether one renews an old dream or touches upon something entirely new, winter offers the chance to step into the void and to return bearing gifts.

 with gratitude for the Sinixt territory/people and all my relations,

-To work in a structured way with these concepts, register for my upcoming 4-week course, Vision, or book a one-on-one session.
+To work in a structured way with these concepts, book a one-on-one session.

 So many thanks to all of my teachers, particularly Paul Pitchford, Christina Pratt, and Ursula K. LeGuin.
 Without their wisdom and inspiration this article would not have been possible.